0xPolygon/polygon-docs/docs/cdk/get-started/quickstart-validium.md

 ```

 !!! note
-    This deployment runs on an L1 Geth instance.
+    This local deployment runs on an L1 Geth instance.

 ## 3. Test validium